Red Jujubes

 Jujubes help maintain healthy blood, hormonal function, strong bones, muscles, skin, and hair.
 They support enzyme function and neurotransmitter function as well.

 Jujubes can be eaten raw, cooked, baked, stewed, and boiled.
 However, eating them boiled releases three to four times their natural healing compounds compared to other preparations.
-Extract made from the berries containing the seeds have antalgic, analgesic, anti-inflammatory, antipyretic, and bronchodilator properties.
+An extract made from the berries containing the seeds has antalgic, analgesic, anti-inflammatory, antipyretic, and bronchodilator properties.

 Jujube seeds, also called sanjoins, contain flavonoids that are being studied in China and Korea for their antiseizure, calming, and sedative properties.